 The only question is, how does Baby feel about tummy time activities?
 One baby may stick to the ground like a snail while others may sometimes resist laying on their stomach, usually with lots of flailing and wailing.
 If Baby proves tough to persuade, try encouraging this important baby ritual with the following modifications.

-The next time you lay Baby down, try placing her favorite picture board book or toy right in front of her.
+The next time you lay Baby down, try placing their favorite picture board book or toy right in front of them.
 This can distract Baby from thinking, “Hey!
 Why did they put me on my stomach?!”
-If a toy puts her at ease, you might want to consider investing in a tummy time gym, which is designed to provide ample entertainment for babies assuming this new and unfamiliar position.
+If a toy puts them at ease, you might want to consider investing in a tummy time gym, which is designed to provide ample entertainment for babies assuming this new and unfamiliar position.

 Add some perspective